 Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >>

-Our life is reserved for us in heaven – The blessings will never end in the
+Our life is reserved in heaven – The blessings will never end in the

 for God.
-If a man does not have God dwelling in him, he is incapable of being
+If a person does not have the Holy Spirit dwelling in him, he is incapable of being

 satisfied, because his heart is empty.
-If they don’t have God, then they
+If he doesn’t have God, he

-don’t have hope of eternal life, and without hope beyond our own mortality,
+don’t have eternal life, and without hope beyond the grave, the fact that life will

-person’s mind who does not know God.
-For those who belong to God, that
+person’s mind who doesn't believe in Jesus, but for those who belong to Him that

 question has been answered.
-Their happiness and fulfilled satisfaction of life
+Their happiness is fulfilled with the satisfaction

 (249h) Priorities